-- · No specific regulations established
+- · no specific regulations established

-- · Must be honest and of moral character
+- · honesty and moral character

-- An administrator who is a sworn advocate or their senior clerk, a trustee in bankruptcy or auditor must comply with their own specific professional codes
+- An administrator who is a sworn advocate or their senior clerk, a trustee in bankruptcy or auditor must comply with their own specific professional codes.

-· Acceptance of restructuring plan
+· acceptance of restructuring plan

-- Fulfilment of restructuring plan or premature termination of restructuring - · Grounds for premature termination: - the enterprise fails to perform the obligation to cooperate - the enterprise fails to pay into court the sum set by the court for remuneration and expenses of a restructuring administrator or expert - the court refuses to approve the restructuring plan - refusal to satisfy an application to approve a restructuring plan which has not been accepted - refusal to approve a restructuring plan which has not been accepted - on the basis of an application by the enterprise - where the basis for launching restructuring proceedings ceases to exist - upon squandering the property of an enterprise or harming the interests of creditors
+- Proceedings are closed upon fulfilment of restructuring plan or premature termination of restructuring. - Grounds for premature termination are: - the enterprise fails to perform the obligation to cooperate - the enterprise fails to pay into court the sum set by the court for remuneration and expenses of a restructuring administrator or expert - the court refuses to approve the restructuring plan - refusal to satisfy an application to approve a restructuring plan which has not been accepted - refusal to approve a restructuring plan which has not been accepted - on the basis of an application by the enterprise where the basis for launching restructuring proceedings ceases to exist

-- failure to submit a restructuring plan by the due date - due to ambiguity of a claim bnt legal and tax Revolutsionnaya Str.
-9 building 4 office 40 BY-220030 Minsk
+- upon squandering the property of an enterprise or harming the interests of creditors - failure to submit a restructuring plan by the due date - due to ambiguity of a claim.

-Author: Aet Bergmann
+Author: Margus Sorga